mtromp/linux-setup/meerkat/README.md

 ## tmux
 Set this up according to my instructions on github.
 CTRL-Q is the prefix.
 Installed gnome-tweaks so that I could change the CAPS-LOCK key to be an extra CTRL key.

+`CRTL-Q [` places tmux into mouse copy mode so that I can scroll through the content in the tmux pane.
+Otherwise, it will scroll through history.
+Use `ESC` to exit that mode.

 ## Allow a simple password
 I edited the /etc/pam.d/common-password file to remove the `obscure` from the